ascemek/EulerianPathCircuit/README.md

 2) Add an edge between vertices using the syntax below. graph_name.addEdge("edge1", "edge2")

-3)Run the test class with your graph in the main method.
+3)  Run the test class with your graph in the main method. graph_name.test()
-    graph_name.test()